William Napier (British Army officer, born 1785): Historian

 While in France he improved his general education, and his post-army career was in literature, not art.
 He wrote a review of Jomini's works (Edinburgh Review) in 1821, and in 1823 Henry Bickersteth suggested that he write a history of the Peninsular War.
 As an author he wished to defend the memory of Sir John Moore, and to prevent his old chief being overshadowed by that of Wellington.
 The Duke of Wellington himself gave him much assistance, and handed over the whole of Joseph Bonaparte's correspondence captured at the Battle of Vitoria; this was all in cipher, but Mrs Napier discovered the key.
 Soult took an active interest in the work arranging for a French translation of Mathieu Dumas.

-The first volume of his History of the War in the Peninsular appeared in 1828.
+The first volume of his History of the War in the Peninsula was published in 1828.
 The publisher John Murray was disappointed by the sales of the first volume so Napier published the remaining five volumes himself.
 These proved successful, and when in 1840 the last volume of the History was published, his reputation not only in England but in France and Germany was well established.

 His life during these years had been chiefly absorbed in his History, but he sympathized with the movement for political reform in England.
 'The Radicals' of Bath, (forerunners of Chartism), among many other cities and towns pressed him to enter parliament.
 Napier's friends actually invited to become the military chief of a national guard to obtain reforms by force of arms, which he refused on the ground that he was in bad health and had a family of eight children.
 In 1830 he had been promoted Colonel, and by 1841 he attained the rank of Major-General and was appointed Lieutenant Governor of Guernsey.
 On Guernsey he was engaged in controlling relations between soldiers and the inhabitants.
 He was working on proposals for a complete scheme of reform in the government of the island, upsetting many people in the process, when his tenure came to an end.